robalb/compose-prod/README.md

 - variables should be defined in two places only: In the `defaults/main.yml` section of a role, and in the `group_vars/<name>/main.yml` section.
-- prefix all variables used by a role with the role name, and if you want a default value define it in `defaults/main.yml`.
+- prefix all variables used by a role with the role name.
+Optionally define a default value define it in `defaults/main.yml`.
 - prefix all generic variables defined in `group_vars/<name>/main.yml` with `_`, and only use them to explicity override role variables:
   ```
   #group_vars/all/main.yml